Coherent multiple-antenna block-fading channels at finite blocklength: Preliminary results

-In particular, for any $a\in \mreals^{n_t}$ there must exist a choice of $U,V$ such that $Uh_0V$ has the top row equal to $a^T \over \|a\|_2$.
-Choosing these $U,V$ in~\eqref{eq:pcc_4} and comparing distributions of top rows, we conclude~\eqref{eq:pcc_3} (after scaling by $\|a\|_2$).
+In particular, for any $a\in \mreals^{n_t}$ there must exist a choice of $U,V$ such that $Uh_0V$ has the top row equal to $c_0a^T$ for some constant $c_0 > 0$.
+Choosing these $U,V$ in~\eqref{eq:pcc_4} and comparing distributions of top rows, we conclude~\eqref{eq:pcc_3} after scaling by $1/c_0$.